florianklingler/simbar/README.md

 # SimbaR
 This is Simulation-based Radio (SimbaR).
-Please refer to "https://www.fklingler.net/bib/franke2021hil/franke2021hil.pdf" for a detailed description.
+Please refer to "https://www.fklingler.net/bib/franke2021hil" for a detailed description.

+SimbaR is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU Lesser General Public License for more details.

 It is tested using Ubuntu 20.04 LTS and PC Engines APU2 single board computers equipped with MikroTik R11e-5HnD wlan cards and PC Engines Alix single board computers.